 Aloe Vera is no well-kept secret to younger-looking, healthy skin.
 It helps alleviate redness and irritation, soothes dry skin, decreases signs of aging, as well as reduces acne.

-- Cut half a cucumber in slices and liquify in a blender.
+Cut half a cucumber into slices and liquify in a blender.
 Add 2 tablespoons of aloe vera gel to the mixture and whip till smooth.
 Massage the mask on your face and leave it to dry for half an hour.
 Rinse with cool water.

-- Add 1 tablespoon of shea butter, one tablespoon of coconut oil to 1 tablespoon of aloe vera gel.
-Mix well and apply on face.
-Let mask dry for 15 minutes then rinse with lukewarm water.
+Add 1 tablespoon of shea butter and one tablespoon of coconut oil to 1 tablespoon of aloe vera gel.
+Mix well and apply on the face.
+Let the mask dry for 15 minutes, then rinse with lukewarm water.

 Bananas have moisturizing properties that help heal cracked, dry and flaky skin.
 They also contain potassium and vitamin C and E that promote clear and glowing skin.

-- Mix half a banana with 1 tablespoon honey and 1 teaspoon oil of your choice (coconut, olive, almond – oils help regulate skin’s sebum production).
+Mix half a banana with 1 tablespoon of honey and 1 teaspoon of oil of your choice (coconut, olive, almond – oils help regulate skin’s sebum production).
 Apply on the face and rinse after 10 minutes.

-- Alternatively, combine 1 banana, 2 tablespoons regular milk, 1 tablespoon butteer, a few rose petals (chopped and muddled).
+Alternatively, combine 1 banana, 2 tablespoons of regular milk, 1 tablespoon butter, a few rose petals (chopped and muddled).
 Blend the ingredients to a smooth paste and apply.
-Let sit for 20 minutes then wash and pat dry with towel.
+Let it sit for 20 minutes, then wash and pat dry with a towel.

 Tips to prevent dry skin